StackStorm/st2docs/docs/source/sensors.rst

     }
     trace_tag = external_event_id

-The sensor would inject such triggers by using the sensor\_service passed into the sensor on instantiation.
+The sensor injects such triggers by using the sensor\_service passed into the sensor on instantiation.

 .. code:: python